ibm-cloud-docs/power-iaas/creating-power-virtual-server.md

        - To deploy an SAP certified profile, you must select an IBM Power10 or later machine type from the list.
     2. Select a profile to deploy an SAP HANA profile.

     3. Select a profile from the **Standard RISE** or **Application Server** tab to deploy an SAP certified profile.
-The tabs are enabled if you set **SAP RISE deployment** to on in the Advance Configuration section.
+The **Standard RISE** and **Application Server** tabs are enabled only when **SAP RISE deployment** is set to on in the **Advanced Configurations** section.

     The **SAP RISE deployment** option is enabled when you select **Linux for SAP (HANA)** from the Operating system list and IBM Power10 or later from the Machine type list.

-9. Optional: Expand **Advanced Configuration** to configure additional settings for your VSI.
+10. Optional: Expand **Advanced Configurations** to configure additional settings for your VSI.

     - **Specify preferred processor compatibility mode**: By default, this option is set to off.
 To use a specific processor compatibility mode, set **Specify preferred processor compatibility mode** to on, and then select the processor compatibility mode from the **Preferred processor compatibility mode** list.

-        The Virtual server instance details page of a deployed VSI displays the preferred and the effective processor compatibility mode that is set for a VSI.
+        The Virtual server instance details page of a deployed VSI displays the preferred and effective processor compatibility modes that are set for a VSI.

         The preferred processor compatibility mode is the processor mode in which you want the VSI to operate.
 By default, Power Virtual Server sets the preferred processor compatibility mode to the highest mode that is supported by the targeted host type for the VSI.